 The Federal Aviation Administration (FAA) requires that devices with radio frequency capabilities not be used on an aircraft.
 Check with the TSA.
 International passengers should consult their individual air carriers for international regulations for insulin pumps, personal CGM and security.

 Fluctuations in glucose are common during travel.
 Test your glucose more frequently on travel days.
-Be prepared for low and high blood sugars during travel as the changes in time zone, meal schedule, diet, physical activity and increases in stress or excitement can alter your blood sugars.
+Be prepared for low and high blood glucose during travel as the changes in time zone, meal schedule, diet, physical activity and increases in stress or excitement can alter your blood glucose.
 Carry backup insulin, glucagon and supplies with you on board.
 Wear your medical alert ID bracelet or necklace that states you have diabetes and are on an insulin pump.

 It's hard to predict how each individual may respond to travel.
 Increased activity associated with sightseeing, etc., may lower your blood glucose while a change in usual meals may increase blood glucose.
 The best way to decide the need for a change while vacationing is to check your blood glucose more frequently and base decisions on results.

 Here are some guidelines to decide which insulin is affecting the blood glucose:

 - The fasting blood glucose is affected by the overnight basal insulin or long-acting insulin dose.

 - Blood glucose 2 hours after the meal are affected by the bolus dose taken before that meal.

 - The blood glucose before lunch, supper and bedtime are affected by the daytime basal or long-acting insulin dose.

 If the blood glucose is unexpectedly increased, assume that the pump or the pump system may have failed to deliver insulin into your body.
 If the body goes without insulin, pump failure can lead to diabetic ketoacidosis (DKA), a life-threatening condition.
 Prompt troubleshooting of the pump is paramount.
 This may be a hardware issue or the infusion site may have been kinked, clogged, or pulled out.
 Less frequently, it is spoiled insulin or a software or mechanical problem in the pump.